faly9/python-project/redmi.md

 5. Architecture and Binary Compatibility
 Docker images are architecture-specific.
 For example, an image built on an amd64 machine produces binaries compatible only with the amd64 instruction set.
 These binaries (including libraries in /lib or programs like /bin/bash) won’t work on arm64 machines unless the image is rebuilt or configured as multi-arch using docker buildx.
 This allows you to support multiple architectures by including binaries for each target system.

+6. Analogy to Understand Execution
+Imagine writing a breakfast recipe (source code), reading it and cooking (CPU compiling), and serving the dish (binary).
+Others can eat the dish (run the app) but don’t know the steps (source code).
+Just like that, binaries inside your Docker image are precompiled and unreadable as code—they are ready to run but can’t easily be reverse-engineered.
+Libraries are binary code, compiled ahead of time for a target architecture.

-6. RISC vs. CISC and Why It Matters
+7. RISC vs. CISC and Why It Matters
 The key difference between architectures lies in how they handle instructions:

 CISC (Complex Instruction Set Computing) — used by x86_64/amd64 processors — has rich, complex instructions that can perform multiple operations in one instruction.